coders4help/volunteer_planner/README.md

   workplaces) - it can be used for a variety of purposes.

 ## Status
-The project is currently running at https://volunteer-planner.org/.
+This code was used from 2015 to 2018 at volunteer-planner.org

 ## Work in progress
 There are some feature requests to be implemented in the future.
 The software currently needs a centralized administration of the shifts, but it is one of the main goals of the current development to empower organizations to schedule shifts for their facilities on their own.

-If you are interested to join the development team, just make pull requests or come to a meeting in Berlin/Germany: http://www.meetup.com/de/coders4help/
+If you are interested to join contact the former development team, just make pull requests or come to a meeting in Berlin/Germany: http://www.meetup.com/de/coders4help/

 ## System context